By Sarah Watson, forager

 And flowers really do have power!
 They’re sources of vitamins, minerals and dietary fibre, and can be rich in antioxidants that may help protect our bodies from disease.
 The age-old practice of using flowers as medicine is much in use by herbalists today.

-Pavlova with forget-me-not, speedwell, bugle, primrose, rosemary, green alkanet and red clover flowers
+My pavlova with forget-me-not, speedwell, primrose, rosemary, green alkanet and red clover flowers @wild.feast

 Modern research suggests some flowers may be useful to treat physical or mental illnesses.
 Even looking at them helps us feel better: A study showed patients in hospital rooms with flowers needed less pain medication and felt more positive than patients in rooms without.

 So feed yourself with nutritious flowers!
 Create stunning salads with borage, daisies, honesty and dandelion petals.
-Pickle chive blossoms or wild garlic buds, and infuse vinegar with red clover or elderflowers.
+Infuse vinegar with red clover, flowering currant or elderflower, and pickle chive blossoms, or the buds of wild garlic, dandelion or ox-eye daisy.

 Dry marigold petals, English lavender, chamomile or fennel flowers to use in teas, or as a baking ingredient or spice.
 Stuff courgette blossoms with cream cheese.
 Dip wild garlic flower-heads and ox eye daisies in tempura batter and fry for a crispy, delicious treat.

 As nutritional information on edible flowers is limited, it’s best just to eat them in moderation.
-Not all are edible; some, like foxgloves and lily of the valley, are seriously poisonous.
-Others may have toxic stems, leaves or bulbs – like tulips, where it’s best just to eat the petals and remove the other flower parts.
+Not all are edible; some, like foxglove, monkshood, hemlock, larkspur, lily of the valley and even the daffodil, are potentially deadly.
+Others may have toxic stems, leaves, bulbs, roots, berries or seeds – like tulips, where it’s best just to eat the petals and remove the other flower parts.
 Check with a good foraging book or expert website.

 Flower foraging tips:

-- Avoid any which may have been treated with chemicals (or come into contact with untreated manure) like those grown for bouquets and gardens.
+- Avoid any which may have been treated with chemicals, such as pesticides, or come into contact with untreated manure, like those grown for bouquets and gardens.

 - For those who have a health condition, or are pregnant or breastfeeding, check which flower types are suitable.